Current Season Concerts

 St Mark’s Broomhill

-statue of BachDescribed by John Elliot Gardiner as being “closer to theatre than anywhere else in his sacred music”, Bach’s St John Passion is full of dramatic tension with pauses for reflection and chorales providing response.
+statue of BachDescribed by John Elliot Gardiner as being “closer to theatre than anywhere else in his sacred music”, Bach’s St John Passion is full of dramatic tension, with pauses for reflection and chorales providing response.
 As one of his ‘big three’ it’s a must for lovers of baroque and choral music, and of course, of J.S Bach.

-The Sheffield Bach Choir has performed this magnificent work every three years for over fifty years and over twenty with the wonderful National Festival Orchestra and choir and orchestra are well matched masters of the work.
+The Sheffield Bach Choir has performed this magnificent work every three years for over fifty years and over twenty with the wonderful National Festival Orchestra, and choir and orchestra are well matched masters of the work.
 Sung in the original German as part of Classical Sheffield’s Classical Weekend festival 2027 and conducted by Phillip Collin, this will be one not to miss.

 • Sheffield Bach Choir